varunamachi/quartz/README.md

 Apart from this the default plugins are located at ```plugins``` directory.
 At the moment following plugins are implemented:
 - ```plugins/sample```: Plugin for testing and demonstrating the plugin system
 - ```plugns/orek_client```: Plugin that enables Quartz to be a client to Orek service ( https://github.com/varunamachi/orekng )
+- ```plugins/creator```: Work in progress for building a plugin that creates stub for developing other plugins

 ## Screenshot